On \mu-Compatible Metrics and Measurable Sensitivity: Abstract

 \section{Abstract}

-We introduce the notion of W-measurable sensitivity, which extends and strictly implies canonical measurable sensitivity, the mesure-theoretic version of sensitive dependence on initial conditions.
+We introduce the notion of W-measurable sensitivity, which extends and strictly implies canonical measurable sensitivity, a measure-theoretic version of sensitive dependence on initial conditions.
 This notion also implies pairwise sensitivity with respect to a large class of metrics.
-We show that finite measure-preserving ergodic dynamical systems must be either W-measurably sensitive, or isomorphic to an ergodic isometry on a compact metric space.
+We show that nonsingular ergodic and conservative dynamical systems on standard spaces must be either W-measurably sensitive, or isomorphic mod 0 to a minimal uniformly rigid isometry.
+In the finite measure-preserving case they are W-measurably sensitive or measurably isomorphic to an ergodic isometry on a compact metric space.